xming13/meditranslate/README.md

 npm run start
 ```

-## Navigate to Server folder in the terminal run below commands
+## Navigate to Server folder in the terminal then run below commands

 ```sh
 npm install